zaubs/MESS/README.md

  **Output data types:** CSV and PNG images

 # Using MESS
-Under the 'Setup' tab...
+Under the 'Setup' tab...<br>
-Step 1: Click on 'Load Spectral Vid' button to select a VID file for viewing.
+Step 1: Click on 'Load Spectral Vid' button to select a VID file for viewing.<br>
 Step 2: The display should show a frame with a spectrum in it.
-If not, cycle through the frames with the left/right arrow buttons above the image display.
+If not, cycle through the frames with the left/right arrow buttons above the image display.<br>
-Step 3: Click on 'Auto Flat' to automatically flatten the image.
+Step 3: Click on 'Auto Flat' to automatically flatten the image.<br>
 Step 4: If you see a zeroth-order image, you can try to auto-pick it with the 'Autopick 0th Order' button.
-If not, no problem.
+If not, no problem.<br>
 Step 5: Click on the 'Autopick ROI' button.
-If you're not happy with the area of interest, click it again.
+If you're not happy with the area of interest, click it again.<br>
 Step 6: Create a transform by clicking on a bright spectral feature and setting the lambda_0 to the correct value.
-Hint: Mg (518 nm) and Na (589 nm) are commonly visible.
+Hint: Mg (518 nm) and Na (589 nm) are commonly visible.<br>
 Step 7: Click 'Show Spectrum' button.
-You should see a spectrum appear within a few seconds.
+You should see a spectrum appear within a few seconds.<br>
-Under the 'Fitting' tab...
+Under the 'Fitting' tab...<br>